Meet the Other Phone. A phone that grows with your child.

 You really can grill almost anything on your George Foreman, including sweet treats like pancakes.
 It might be trial and error with some things, but there are loads of ideas online and whole websites devoted to recipes for the grills.

 Because we know that there’s nothing like a real recommendation from a real parent, we first headed to the Mumsnet forums to find out which George Foreman grills Mumsnet users had bought.
-We checked out the types they recommended for being efficient, easy to clean, economic to run, and well-priced.
+We checked out the best electric grills they recommended for being efficient, easy to clean, economic to run, and well-priced.
 We then did some research across the wider web, looking at which George Foreman grills had won accolades or been featured in ‘best buy’ lists across websites and print media, and what customer reviews said about them.

 Having collated all that information, we picked the top George Foreman grills we thought would make the best buys.